Schedules of Condition

 A Schedule of Condition is often used in real estate transactions, when a tenant is taking on a lease for a property.

-Commercial leases often place a responsibility upon the tenant to keep a property in repair regardless of the condition at the beginning of the Lease.
-However, it may be possible to limit the tenant’s liability to handing back the building in no better or worse condition than at commencement by preparing a Schedule of Condition, which is then engrossed in the Lease.
+Commercial leases often place a responsibility upon the tenant to keep a property in repair, regardless of the condition at the beginning of the lease.
+However, it may be possible to limit the tenant’s liability to handing back the building in no better or worse condition than at commencement by preparing a Schedule of Condition, which is then engrossed in the lease.

-Conversely, a Schedule of Condition can help a landlord where the property to be leased is new, or refurbished to a good standard of repair, which can be evidenced in a Schedule of Condition and the standard of repair it should be returned at lease end, by the tenant.
+Conversely, a Schedule of Condition can help a landlord where the property to be leased is new, or refurbished to a good standard of repair, which can be evidenced in a Schedule of Condition and the standard of repair that it should be returned at lease end, by the tenant.

 Construction Works